kastgurumurthy/backbase/README.md

 6. Provide admin password for jenkins copying from kubectl logs <pod name>
 7. Create docker hub credentials in jenkins.
 8. Install cloudbees docker build and publish plugin, Docker Pipeline plugin, Docker plugins in Jenkins.

+  I could test much on the CICD pipeline due to the environment issues.